 Modules are the best way for students to navigate your course, especially if you create modules organized by week or unit (as described in the Fall 2020 Course Standards).
 The Modules area in Canvas does not store anything; rather, it is an organizational tool for presenting items created or uploaded elsewhere in Canvas.
 That is, any Assignment you choose to display in Modules “lives” in the Assignments area.
 (Essentially, Modules is a collection of shortcuts arranged so that students can find things easily.)
 Well-organized modules also allow students to move seamlessly from item to item, simply by clicking a button; for example, students could move directly from a reading to a relevant discussion forum, and then straight to a linked video intended to further their thinking.

 The CLT now provides customizable templates you can import into your Canvas course to expedite setting up your Modules area and other items in your course.
-See the Template Overview for more information about the current basic template, which meets the Course Standards and helps you build toward excellence.
+See our guidance on importing templates and deciding which template to use for your course.
 We also provide information on how to create outstanding modules here.